On now

 5th June - 16th August 2026

-Forever Chemicals were first created 90 years ago.
+Almost a century ago chemical manufacturers created a new synthetic toxic chemical: PFAS, otherwise known as 'Forever Chemicals'.
 These chemicals biomagnify and bioaccumulate in the human body and in the environment.
+We, and future generations, all now share one thing in common.
 We are all contaminated.

 Image of an artwork titled Molecule Plate